 Though the specific definitions will vary across industries, both relate to how vast or specific your knowledge is, across either a narrow region or a multitude of skills.
 Knowing how to differentiate a specialist from a generalist can help you appropriately train for and land a job, advance your career, or hire the right people for your company.

-Specialists focus in on one distinct job for a defined industry, sector or market.
-Their knowledge is specific but very deep.
+Specialists tend to focus in on one distinct job for a defined industry, sector or market.
+Their knowledge is specific but very deep and sometimes highly technical.
 Specialists thrive in companies that hired them to be their gurus about a new process, law, or technological development.

-If specialists are the subject experts, generalists are considered the jack of all trades.
+If specialists are the subject experts, generalists are considered the jack of all trades with multiple skills.
 Though they don’t dive as deep on subjects as specialists, a generalist’s strength is being knowledgeable about all the moving parts of an industry.

 Conversely, that same IT worker could be called a generalist in an IT firm due to his or her wide base of knowledge of the industry.
 Therefore, when learning the tools of the trade or developing your skills, it’s important to know where you want to go with your expertise, no matter what you are considered within your field.

 If your skills are specialised, you’re probably more geared for a job at a bigger firm where your expertise stands out from your peers who can handle the broader tasks within that field.
 You can be hired at smaller companies for specific jobs as well, depending on what you do.
 For generalists, your role at a small business could be essential to keep it running, as your array of skills matches the quick flexibility needed for the company’s success.
 At big firms, you can also assume more managerial roles because of your ability to communicate across departments.

-Regardless of whichever you are, our Salary Benchmark Report 2019 for Australia is a great place to figure out where you fit best in an industry.
+Regardless of whichever you are, our Salary Benchmark Report for Australia is a great place to figure out where you fit best in an industry.
 In each role across the industries that were studied, demand was rated “high” across the board, so no matter what skills you have you’re likely to find a suitable position out there, whether you’re a specialist or generalist.